ohmp/james-project/src/homepage/_posts/2018-06-06-linagora-june-nl.markdown

 > As a user, I should be able to export the content of my mail account.
 This both allows easier migrations, comply with legal requirements as well as allow some forms of backups.
 >
 > The chosen format is emls in a ZIP format, with the folder structure, and specific metadata to ease restoring a James account (flags, etc...) .
 An admin (via webamin) should be able to download/upload such backups in order to do export/restores.
->
-> Sadly, we won't be able to complete fully this feature as part of Sprint #38.

 [this issue]: https://github.com/apache/tika/pull/237